 Author, Poet, Teacher

-Featuring On-line and On-ground Classes—Creative Writing, Short Stories, and More
+Featuring On-ground Classes—Creative Writing, Short Stories, and More

 “Stare, pry, listen, eavesdrop.
 Die knowing something.
 You are not here long.”

 Ken Rodgers teaches and writes in Boise, ID.
 He has chased sheep across the desert, chased the enemy through the jungles of southeast Asia, run the head gate to capture cattle, pounded the keys of a calculator, pounded the keys of a typewriter, peddled mountain real estate, and tailed off recycled redwood at a finishing mill.

 An award-winning author, Ken explores the region where poetry and prose meet.

 His poems, short stories and essays have appeared in Idaho Arts Quarterly, Eagle Magazine, The Farallon Review, 34th Parallel, Ascent Aspirations, Switchback, VerbSap, Absomaly, Tiny Lights, Fiction Attic, Roman Candles, and other publications.
 He has an MFA in Creative Writing from the University of San Francisco.
 Ken was a Pushcart Prize Nominee, and was nominated for Poet Laureate of Sonoma County, California, as well as for inclusion in Best New American Voices.
 His first book of poetry, Trench Dining (Running Wolf Press), was published in 2003.
 Barstow and Other Poems, was released in 2008.
 His latest collection, Passenger Pigeons, was released in 2010.

 He has performed his work in libraries, hair salons, coffee shops, book fairs, wineries, movie theaters, colleges, pubs, book stores, and on public radio and television.
 He has also juried several writing contests.